Your vision of where or who you want to be is the greatest asset you have.

 Once you have the end goal of where you want to be five years from now, your destination is set.

 Now, it’s time to create a road map.

-The first way to do this—even before you set goals—is to get your mindset right.
+The first way to do this, to reach your goals—even before you set the goals—is to get your mindset right.

 The way you get your mindset right for creating a five year plan is to practice becoming that person ahead of time.

 The way you become the person ahead of time is that you start to think and feel like the person who has the result you want five years from now.

 I suggest doing this through journaling every morning and/or evening.

 Write as if you’re the person who has the results you want.
 Answer these two questions:

 - What does the person you want to become in five years think about?

 - What does the person you want to become in five years feel on a regular basis (top three emotions)?